AAM77/AAM77.github.io/_posts/2018-09-05-password_security_storing_passwords.markdown

 <br>
 *Yes (at least until someone comes up with something better*.
 The main strength of this lies in the difficulty of creating rainbow tables. *Note: *Slow hashes (see below) might work better).

-### Final Note:
+### Final Note: { Slow Salted Hashes }

 Okay, so there is one more type of hashing I learned about after I finished writing this blog: *Slow Hashes*.

 Slow hashes differ from the hashes above in that their algorithms take longer to compute a hash for a particular password.
 This includes the password a user (or hacker) enters during login.
 This slows down each brute force attack, which decreases the number of attempts a hacker can make per hour, for example.
 [Bcrypt](https://en.wikipedia.org/wiki/Bcrypt)'s hashing algortihm does something similar to this.
-Ruby (with the Sinatra and Rails frameworks) has its own [Bcrypt gem](https://github.com/codahale/bcrypt-ruby).
+Ruby (with the Sinatra and Rails frameworks) has its own [bcrypt gem](https://github.com/codahale/bcrypt-ruby).

 ## Sources: